 In addition to that such contracts provided a stabilization clause protecting investors from negative change in law, including tax law, for a period of a contract, which initially could be concluded for a maximum of 10 years.

-However, the procedure for conclusion of such contracts was regulated by acts of the Government and not the law, was clearly regulated, not competitive and required a minimum of investment of 750 mln RUR (approx. 10 mln EUR), which was relevant not for all projects.
+However, the procedure for conclusion of such contracts was regulated by acts of the Government and not the law, was not competitive and required a minimum of investment of 750 mln RUR (approx. 10 mln EUR), which was relevant not for all projects.

 Today the Government of Russia approved amendments to the existing mechanism to make it more open, transparent, competitive and therefore more attracting for investors, including: